Mohamedeid710/university-carpooling-app/README.md

 shadow has done a part of the architechtural analysis (comparing microservices). shadow created a decision matrix for the microservices model. shadow updated the wireframes, creating layouts for Confirm Ride page and rate ride page, whilst updating the book ride page.
+Mohamed Has maintained and structured the kanban board and daily stand up meeting, as well as creating the burndown chart and justifying the final choice for the architectural style.